-An enjoyable read for its own sake this book would also be valuable in the classroom with its obvious curriculum links to STEAM subjects and to Ada Lovelace Day marked in October.
+An enjoyable read for its own sake I, Ada Rebel.
+Genius.
+Visionary. would also be valuable in the classroom with its obvious curriculum links to STEAM subjects and to Ada Lovelace Day marked in October.
 The references to Bryon and his poetry may also prompt the reader to explore this aspect further.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.